spbu-ds-practicum-2025/example-project/IMPLEMENTATION_PLAN.md

 # Implementation Plan: Electronic Wallet Distributed System

 ## Overview
-This document outlines the detailed implementation plan for the Electronic Wallet system, a distributed application built with FastAPI, gRPC, PostgreSQL, ClickHouse, and Docker Compose.
+This document outlines the detailed implementation plan for the Electronic Wallet system.
+The analytics-service will be implemented in Python using FastAPI.
+All other services (API Gateway, Bank Service, Bank Card Adapter) will be implemented in Go with an emphasis on using as few external dependencies as possible while keeping interoperability (gRPC for inter-service communication and REST for the external API).
+Docker Compose remains the target orchestration.

 ## Technology Stack